oxmoei/boundless/README.md

 ```

 ## Broker Configuration and Optimize
+* Broker is not the prover, it's for onchain activities like locking orders or setting amount of stake bids, etc.
-`broker.toml` has the most important settings to configure how your broker interact on-chain and compete with other provers.
+* `broker.toml` has the settings to configure how your broker interact on-chain and compete with other provers.
 ```
 nano broker.toml
 ```